Skip to main content

 family on locaboat in france eileen cotter wright

-For a multi-generational family travel trip in France, a canal boat vacation was perfect for my retired parents, husband and I to enjoy the upcoming summer months in Europe.
+For a multigenerational family travel trip in France, a canal boat vacation was perfect for me, my retired parents, and my husband to enjoy the upcoming summer months in Europe.

 Eileen Cotter Wright